krishna-govarthini/nostra/README.md

 # Nostra - Online Clothing Store

-**Nostra** is a simple yet elegant online clothing store project built using **HTML**, **CSS**, and **JavaScript**.
-The goal of the project was to create a modern, interactive, and visually appealing web application.
-This project features a fully responsive design with pages like **Home**, **Collection**, **Product**, and **Contact**.
-The site allows users to browse clothing collections, view individual products, search for specific items, and apply filters to narrow down product selection.
-It serves as a great introduction to front-end web development, particularly focusing on JavaScript interactivity and responsive design.
+Nostra is a simple yet elegant online clothing store project developed using HTML, CSS, and JavaScript.
+The project focuses on creating a modern, interactive, and visually appealing web application.
+With a fully responsive design, it includes pages such as Home, Collection, Product, and Contact.
+This project was undertaken to gain familiarity with front-end web development, with a particular emphasis on JavaScript interactivity and responsive design.

 ## Features